 Meet the Expert

-Strip The Mattress And Wash Your Bedding
+Step 1: Strip The Mattress

 Vacuum back and forth and in overlapping M-shaped zigzags over your mattress.
-Be sure to vacuum all the sides and pay special attention to the seams and crevices in the mattress’s surface.
+Be sure to vacuum down each side, and pay special attention to the seams and crevices on the surface.
 “Dust and debris love to hide out in these spaces,” Allen shares.
 “If it’s reversible, be sure to flip the mattress and vacuum the other side.”
-Opt for a vacuum with a particle trapping filtration system, such as the Dyson V7 Hand Vacuum.
+The expert recommends using a vacuum with a particle-trapping filtration system like the Dyson V8 Vacuum.

 “However, detergents and degreasers, like those found in Spot Shot Professional Instant Carpet Stain Remover, can also break up and lift a variety of organic and inorganic soiling,” Homer says.
 “But because they contain more chemicals, they may need to be rinsed more thoroughly.”

-Experts stress the importance of investing in a high-quality mattress cover to cut off the food source for mites and bacteria, while protecting your mattress from dirt and spills.
-Look for one that’s labeled waterproof or water-resistant and follow the care label when washing it, every three months.
+The experts stress the importance of investing in a high-quality mattress cover to cut off the food source for mites and bacteria while protecting your mattress from dirt and spills.
+Look for one that’s labeled waterproof or water-resistant, then follow the care label when washing it every three months.
 Options like the Purple Mattress Protector are effective for temperature-control beds thanks to channels in the fabric that promote airflow.